 Local elections are held on a 4 year cycle.
 There is an election every year for 3 years and then no election in the 4th year.
-In this election you are voting to elect Councillors of Sheffield who will represent your views for the ward (area) in which you live.
+In this election you are voting to elect Councillors of Sheffield who will represent your views for the wards (area) in which you live.

 Parish elections are held once every 4 years and usually at the same time as a local election.
 There are three parish wards in Sheffield:

-You can explore the parishes in this interactive map.
+Explore our Parish map.
 You can only vote in a parish election if you live in the parish.
 If you live in the parish you can vote in parish elections and also in local elections.

 In this election you are voting to elect parish leaders who will represent your views for the parish in which you live.